 Racked or rackless – First up, decide on what type of soft bags will suit your motorcycle.
-If you want to use a rackless system you will be limited to specific bags like Mosko and Giant Loop for example.
+If you want to use a rackless system you will be limited to specific bags like Mosko and Giant Loop for example (although, there are a few new systems out there now too).
 If you can fit a rack to your bike then you’re open to a huge variety of bags.

 Space – How much luggage are you taking with you?
 It’s easier to pack more into hard boxes and there’s the possibility of attaching extras to the lid.
 You don’t have that option with soft bags, so consider how much space you need and opt for the right size panniers.
 Also bear in mind that soft bags use a roll down closure system.
 This keeps the contents protected and waterproof, but will also make a difference as to how much you can stuff in there.

 When travelling on a motorcycle, regardless of it’s a weekend tour to Europe or a mammoth round-the-world motorcycle adventure – packing light is key.
 So the less space you have, the less you’ll fill your bags with unnecessary items anyway!